-This is the perfect last stop in Costa Rica.
-Comfort and Sustainability are the watchwords at Casa Amanecer and it more than delivers on both counts.
+This made for the perfect last stop in Costa Rica; comfort and sustainability are the watchwords at Casa Amanecer and it more than delivers on both counts.

 In fact I did something I seldom do, which is pluck somewhere straight out of the Lonely Planet – in a town with only three entries.
 But once I had checked Casa Amanecer’s website and read through their info, I was excited about trying the place out.

 The building was designed and built by the owners (Christopher and his Peruvian wife), to a high standard, and was like a mirage after the long journey.
-When we were offered a late dinner of spelt pasta and herbal tea I was so grateful I almost burst.
+When I was offered a late dinner of spelt pasta and herbal tea I was so grateful I almost burst.

-Things always seem worse late at night, but if this was the worst it got, then we knew were in for a treat in the morning.
+Things always seem worse late at night, but if this was the worst it got, then I knew I was in for a treat in the morning.

-When the sun rose, and we eventually caught up and dragged ourselves out of the comfy bed some time later, we were able to see the view we’d been denied by our arival in the darkness - a stunning vista from a perfectly placed back porch, complete with roaming rabbits, enjoyed while drinking local Costa Rican coffee and eating pretty fantastic veggie breakfast.
+When the sun rose, and I eventually caught up and dragged myself out of the comfy bed some time later, I was able to see the view I’d been denied by my arrival in the darkness - a stunning vista from a perfectly placed back porch, complete with roaming rabbits, enjoyed while drinking local Costa Rican coffee and eating pretty fantastic veggie breakfast.

-I’d been mentally referring to the province of Alajuela as Alleluia long before arriving, but by the time I left I really was full of Praise!
-We were sad to leave Casa Amanecer, but at the same time so glad we’d had the experience, which could not have been a more perfect end to our trip.
+I’d been mentally referring to the province of Alajuela as Alleluia long before arriving, but by the time I left I really was full of praise.
+I was sad to leave Casa Amanecer, but at the same time so glad Id had the experience, which could not have been a more perfect end to my trip.